jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 In a rarer case you need press the `Sync Button` on the Emulated Wii in the Dolphin Interface.<br>
 RetroDECK has a built in shortcut for this `Alt + W` that is also be access from the RetroDECK radialmenu system on the Steam Deck.

+If you want to play with normal controllers as Wiimotes again the best way is to change back to: `Emulate the Wii's Bluetooth Adapter` setting.

+**NOTE:**<br>
+If the udev rules you created in Step 2 are wrong and Dolphin can not get bluetooth access it will display a error message and crash.
+If that happens go back and make sure that the files in `/etc/udev/rules.d/52-dolphin.rules`

 ---